Modeling the formation of N2 and CH4 frost on Pluto's slopes: Model and methods

 \subsection{Frost identification and statistics}

-In order to compare our model with the observations of frost on slopes, we first need to determine the typical slope angle and azimuth at which frost is observed.
+In order to compare our model with the observations of frost on slopes, we first determine the typical slope angle and azimuth at which frost is observed.
 While the mapping of N$_2$/CH$_4$ frosts has already been made in previous studies \citep[e.g.,][]{Schmitt2017,Earle2018}, we focus here on the Cthulhu region as it is an unique location where frost is only observed on slopes and not on the dark plains of the regions \citep{Bertrand2020}, suggesting the crucial role of slope microclimates -and thereby slope angle and azimuth- in the formation of these frosts.
 As in \cite{Bertrand2020}, we first map the location of bright deposits on LORRI observations \citep{Hofgartner2023}.
 As some of the bright locations might be linked to direct illumination, we then compare the locations of these bright deposits to the CH$_4$ band depth map and phase index from the LEISA instrument \citep{Schmitt2017,Gabasova2021} to derive the nature of these bright surface -frost or not, and if so, if it is pure N$_2$, CH$_4$ diluted in N$_2$ ice or a CH$_4$-rich ice phases-.
 Finally, we determine the slope angle and azimuth at which ice is observed using the Digital Evolution Model (DEM, with a 300~m resolution per pixel) from \cite{Schenk2018}.
+While Hapke photometric analyses can, in principle, provide an independent estimate of surface roughness through the mean slope parameter ($\Bar{\theta}$), the restricted phase-angle range of New Horizons data leads to strong parameter degeneracies that prevent us from constraining $\Bar{\theta}$ \citep{Protopapa2020}.
+For this reason, and given that only localized applications of alternative photometric models exist \citep[e.g.,][]{Mishra2025}, we use the \cite{Schenk2018} DEM as it the most comprehensive and reliable dataset for slope measurements.